francoiscampbell/RxGMS/README.md

 ```

 ## Getting the `GoogleApiClient` manually
-If you want access to the `GoogleApiClient`, use `Rx<something>` `<api>.getApiClient()` in Java or `<api>.apiClient` in Kotlin to get an `Observable<GoogleApiClient>` that will call `onNext(GoogleApiClient)` once the client is connected to the API that the `Rx<something>` class represents.
+If you want access to the `GoogleApiClient`, use `<api>.getApiClient()` in Java or `<api>.apiClient` in Kotlin to get an `Observable<GoogleApiClient>` that will call `onNext(GoogleApiClient)` once the client is connected to the API that the `Rx<something>` class represents.
 For example, if you call `fusedLocationApi.getApiClient()`, you'll get a `GoogleApiClient` that is connected to `LocationServices.API` only.
-You can then use `map`, `flatMap` or other RxJava operators yourself.
-You should not call `googleApiClient.disconnect()`.
-Instead, use `<api>.disconnect()`.
+You can then use `map`, `flatMap`, `subscribe`, or any other RxJava operators yourself.
+You should not call `googleApiClient.disconnect()`, use `<api>.disconnect()` instead.

 ## In case of APIs not covered
-If a particular GMS API that you use is not yet coverd by this library, you can extend `RxGmsApi` to create your own wrapper.
+If a particular GMS API that you use is not yet covered by this library, you can extend `RxGmsApi` to create your own wrapper.
 There are some utility methods in `RxGmsApi` class that make it easy to manually wrap a GMS method that is not covered by this library yet.
 If you come across such a situation, please submit an issue or a pull request so that particular method can be added.

 ## Sample
 Sample usage is available in *sample* directory.